 And that is a whole different kind of entertainment.

-- How licensing became a holy grail of celebrity, sprouting trade organizations to track it and reeling in once unforeseen fortunes
+How licensing became a holy grail of celebrity, sprouting trade organizations devoted to tracking it and reeling in once unforeseen fortunes

-- Why not all stars can pull off the shift from consumer commodity to business leader — and what it takes to make the leap
+Why not all celebrities can pull off the transition from consumer commodity to business leader — and what it takes to make the leap

 How Bethenny Frankel, Lauren Riihimaki and even the late Steve McQueen traveled different paths to the same destination: licensing success